Print

 Notes

-• When measuring your flour, spoon the flour into the measuring cups and level off with a table knife.
+• When measuring your flour, spoon the flour into the measuring cups and level off with a table knife to avoid adding too much flour.

 • Always preheat your oven and load the cookies on the middle rack in the center of the oven.